ml-research/rational_activations/README.md

 ## 2. Dependencies
     PyTorch>=1.1.0
     CUDA>=10.1
-    airspeed>=0.5.11

 ## 3. Installation

-PAU is implemented as a pytorch extension using CUDA 10.1 or CUDA 10.2.
+PAU is implemented as a pytorch extension using CUDA 10.2.
 So all that is needed is to install the extension.

+    pip3 install --upgrade pip
-    # pip install pau
+    pip3 install pau

+If installation does not work, please run:

+    pip3 install wheel

+For CUDA 10.1, download the wheel corresponding to your python3 version in the _wheelhouse_ repo and install it with:

+    pip3 install pau-0.0.16-101-cp{your_version}-manylinux2014_x86_64.whl

 If you encounter any trouble installing pau, please contact [this person](quentin.delfosse@cs.tu-darmstadt.de).